2026 Art In The Pearl Festival of Fine Arts & Crafts:

 Admission

-Our extensive marketing program is directed towards a diverse population from the Portland metro area, as well as a nation wide audience.
+Our extensive marketing program is directed towards a diverse population from the Portland metro area, as well as a nationwide audience.
 Admission is free to the public.

 Artist Statement